Should Parents Cosign on Student Loans?

 What Are Alternatives to Cosigned Loans?

 Filling out the Free Application for Federal Student Aid (FAFSA®) is the first step to figuring out how much federal (and frequently state) financial assistance your child is eligible for.
-You’ll add your financial information that will determine the amount of federal assistance, which includes Direct Subsidized Loan, Direct Unsubsidized Loans, and other student aid from the federal government, like grants and work-study.
+You’ll add your financial information that will determine the amount of federal assistance, which includes Direct Subsidized Loans, Direct Unsubsidized Loans, and other student aid from the federal government, like grants and work-study.

 Some states and colleges also base merit aid on FAFSA information, so the application is an important one for all types of financial aid, not just federal.

-Establishing Their Credit Score
+Help Them Establish Their Credit Score

 There are also some other pathways to consider when trying to find loans without a cosigner.
 One good idea is to have your child start building their credit history.
 A credit score is typically enhanced over time as the record of their successful payments grows, along with other factors like their outstanding debt, credit mix, and more.
 A couple of pointers: